ufosky-cpp/CMakeCooking/README.md

-cmake-cooking - Composable CMake projects
+cmake-cooking - Development environments for CMake projects
 -----------------------------------------

-`cmake-cooking` is a very thin layer over CMake (`CMakeLists.txt` files are compatible even if `cmake-cooking` is not installed) for creating composable and scalable builds with arbitrary and flexible dependencies.
+`cmake-cooking` is an extremely thin layer over CMake for creating flexible and reproducible development environments for CMake projects.
+Projects which use `cmake-cooking` will work even if `cmake-cooking` is not installed or used.

 ## Motivation

-`cmake-cooking` encourages modern CMake best practises (see "References" below) by enforcing that a project's build specification (and particularly how it finds its dependencies) allows it to be composed with other projects arbitrarily.
+A modern CMake project should allow its dependencies to be satisfied arbitrarily through the `find_package` mechanism in order to maximize flexibility and composability with other projects.

+`cmake-cooking` allows you to easily create development environments (including all dependencies) for modern CMake projects.
+These dependencies are seamlessly fetched, configured, and built.

-`cmake-cooking` also supports so-called "superbuilds" (in CMake-parlance) for reproducible and easy developer environments including all dependencies.
-It does this with the `ExternalProject` module included in CMake.
+`cmake-cooking` is similar to the  "superbuild" concept (in CMake-parlance).
+It's implementation wraps the `ExternalProject` module included in CMake.

 ## Usage